The very earliest sports teams at NC State wore pink and blue, colors chosen by the literary societies.

 Known as "Jimmy V," men's basketball coach Jim Valvano died on this date after battling cancer.
 His record at NC State was 209-114 and included the 1983 NCAA championship and 2 ACC titles.
 The Jimmy V Foundation for Cancer Research was founded in his honor.
 In 2012 he was inducted into the NC State Athletics Hall of Fame.

 A groundbreaking ceremony was held for the new Raleigh Entertainment and Sports Arena, located next to Carter-Finley Stadium, which was being built as the new home of NC State Men's Basketball and the NHL's Carolina Hurricanes.
-This later became the PNC Arena.
+This became the RBC Center and, later, the PNC Arena.

 The Women's Basketball team reaches the Final Four in the NCAA tournament.

 The NC State Men's Basketball team beats Georgia, 67-63, in their first game at the PNC Arena (formerly the RBC Center).

 Women's Golf is reinstated as a varsity sport.
 A team was previously fielded from 1980 to 1986.